AOT-Technologies/forms-flow-ai/forms-flow-web-root-config/README.md

 which can be used to create new front-end modules and migrate existing projects.
 All front-end modules require a root config to work.
 The root config is responsible for orchestrating the modules, routing, and distributing the configurations.

-Also **formsflow.ai** provides a Vue.js based web user interface for easy integration of **formsflow.ai with your existing UI based on Vue**.
-To know more details checkout
-[formsflow-ai-extension repository](https://github.com/AOT-Technologies/forms-flow-ai-extensions/tree/master/camunda-formio-tasklist-vue), which can be easily intergrated with your project by installing our [npm package](https://www.npmjs.com/package/camunda-formio-tasklist-vue).

 ## Table of Content
 1. [Prerequisites](#prerequisites)